 All gardens – big and small – need maintenance, even if it is just pruning a few plants or repainting garden furniture for a brighter summer spend outdoors.
 However, with larger, more elaborate gardens, the maintenance can become a year-round job, and the important tasks can often be forgotten if you don’t have a schedule to run by.

-Use our month-by-month garden calendar to decide which jobs you should tackle when, and turn your garden into a place that you can really enjoy all year round.
+That's where our month-by-month garden calendar comes in handy, to help you decide which jobs you should tackle when, and turn your garden into a place that you can really enjoy all year round.

 Wildlife also will benefit from your help at the beginning of the year.
 Start putting food and water in your garden for hungry and thirsty birds.
 To stop ponds and bird baths freezing over, leave a tennis ball to bob on top of the water.

 January is also an appropriate time for tidying your garden and maintaining and repairing your garden furniture and decking.
 Recycle cut trees by shredding them for mulch or compost.
 Repair and stain or paint fences, pergolas and wooden furniture if weather conditions permit.
 Scrub slippery garden decking and paving with hot soapy water; Algon Organic Path and Patio Cleaner (opens in new tab) is useful for dirtier surfaces.
 Ventilate greenhouses and conservatories on hot sunny days, and wash the glass of the greenhouse to let in more light.

 Find out how to plan a winter garden.